chiphwang1/helm-oci-autonomous-db/README.md

 path to write wallet files
 **path = (" ")**

-namespace where Autonomous Database was deployed.
+namespace where Autonomous Database was deployed
 **namespace =('')**

 secret_name is the name assigned to the secret defined in values.yaml file wallet.walletName